-Dipan, a publisher, was stabbed to death at the offices of Jagriti Prokashoni in the capital, Dhaka, by a group of men who fled, according to news reports.
+On October 31, 2015, a group of men stabbed Faisal Arefin Dipan, a publisher, to death at the offices of Jagriti Prokashoniin the capital, Dhaka, and then fled the scene, according to news reports.
 An autopsy report showed the publisher’s body had multiple stab wounds, according to reports.

 The publishing house, in the Shahbagh area of the capital, released short stories, poetry, novels, and essays on progressive topics.
 Dipan’s company had published Biswasher Virus (The Virus of Faith), in 2014 by Avijit Roy, a blogger who received death threats after the book was published, according to reports.
 Roy was hacked to death in Dhaka in February 2015, CPJ research shows.